Posted: 12:05, Tuesday 5 November 2013 by Mark Stojani

 This course is designed for students with no previous dance experience and it aims to introduce students to the basics of authentic Argentine social tango.
 Couples and singles welcome!

-If you have always wanted to learn to dance the Argentine Tango in Adelaide or have had a long break from classes, why not register your interest today with Ellie?
+If you have always wanted to learn to dance the Argentine Tango in Adelaide or have had a long break from classes, why not register your interest today?
 All skill levels welcome.

-6th Block: 1st October to 5th November (no lesson 12th November).
+6th Block: 23th September to 28th October (no lesson 4th November).

 Practicas are from 8pm to 9.30pm on Thursday nights at North Adelaide Community Centre, Tynte Street (map)

 Welcome to practice your techniques, dance with friends, and as a tradition: Drink after practica!

 Milongas at Dom Polski 8.30pm to midnight now on the 2nd Friday of the month Click for map

 17th December (Super Practica at Thursday)

 Posted: 21:30, Friday 6 February 2015 by Lucy Lu